-Next, time to char the perimeter of the tenderloin; Billy uses Boss Pit Gloves for turning the meat.
+Next, time to char the perimeter of the tenderloin; best to have Billy Twang Pit Gloves for turning the meat.
 Like grilling, keep the lid open and place the tenderloin over direct heat and flames.
 Char each quarter of the tenderloin for a few minutes; don’t panic at the sight of flare-ups, this is why ol’ Billy rotates the tenderloin.

 Once the tenderloin is rightly charred, place back in a smokin’ position on the pit, away from the direct heat and flame, and close the lid.
 Timeout for a sip of beverage.
 Billy knows the temptation is to join the party inside – be strong, stand guard over the pit; remember this is a high-steak epic event.

 Keep turnin’ the tenderloin; this helps even out the cookin’ and allows feedback on doneness.
-Take notice on how the tenderloin feels: “Starts out bouncy, rubbery, and limp, firms slowly.”
+Take notice on how the tenderloin feels: “Starts out bouncy and rubbery, firms slowly.”
 Billy says: “To monitor doneness, error on the rare side, and remove the tenderloin from pit, whip out a sharp knife, and cut into the fat middle, just enough to peek, red and juicy in the middle – right?”

 Ol’ Billy likes to finish the tenderloin with a good-bye kiss of direct heat and flames.
-Wrap your tenderloin in brown butcher paper for about a ten-minute rest before cutting and serving.
+Wrap your tenderloin in brown butcher paper for about ten-minutes of rest before cutting and serving.